Chapter 4 Mock the Binance API

 }

-We need to remember to append the symbol to the list of subscription and return the updated list:
+Finally, we’ll prepend the symbol to our list of subscriptions and return the updated list:

 # /apps/binance_mock/lib/binance_mock.ex